mohseniaref/Panjareh/README.md

 # data = load(...)

 # Generate the set of windows, with a 256-pixel max window size and 50% overlap
-windows = pj.generate(data, sw.DimOrder.HeightWidthChannel, 256, 0.5)
+windows = pj.generate(data, pj.DimOrder.HeightWidthChannel, 256, 0.5)

 # Do stuff with the generated windows
 for window in windows: